tobiasackels/ackels-lab/content/people/people.md

   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
   user_groups:
     - Principal Investigator
-    - Researchers
+    - Lab technician
-    - Grad Students
+    - PhD students
-    - Administration
+    - Postdocs
-    - Visitors
+    - Undergraduates
     - Alumni
 design:
   show_interests: false
   show_role: true
-  show_social: true
+  show_social: false
   show_bio: false
+  show_latest: false
+  columns: '2'

 ---

 ---